Faerbit/MultiGPG/Readme.md

 Please do not test the script with the provided test script and use it at the same time.
 Data loss will occur!

-Please note that this is very WIP and doesn't work at the moment.

 ##Licence

 This is beerware, see LICENCE for details.